 Let's Match Mums

-Let’s Match Mums is our newest project to be launched as part of our organization Let's Help Direct Provision.
-Our aim is to match mothers in Direct Provision (DP) centres to mothers outside of DP who would like to donate some clothes, toys, nappies and other baby equipment.
+Let’s Match Mums is a new social enterprise launched by the founder of Let's Help Direct Provision.
+It's aim is to match mothers in Direct Provision (DP) centres to mothers outside of DP who would like to donate some clothes, toys, nappies and other baby equipment.

 What we do

 The average cost of raising a child ‘from cradle to college’ in Ireland was estimated at €105,321.
 This upcoming Mother’s Day, we would like to let mothers in Direct Provision know that we want to help them.

 Let’s Help is an organization that focuses on educating people about DP & bringing needed donations to Asylum Seekers in Direct Provision.
 We facilitated those in DP by telling their stories whilst bringing requested donations to their centres.

 Through facilitating Direct Provision drops and becoming acquainted with those seeking asylum, we have learnt a lot about what the most needed & requested donations are and which can be used to the greatest advantage by those in DP.
 Initially Let’s help was an organization set up to help facilitate hygiene products and PPE gear to DP centres as well as frontline workers, as its evolved Let’s Help now fully commits our resources to provide requested items for asylum seekers.
 Over time, requests from centres changed from hygiene products and cleaning supplies to case-by-case bases, where the Let’s Help Instagram page & website facilitated a communication connection between us and those directly in DP.